aquilesC/aquiles.me/content/literature/202212281528 Refractive index measurement of EVs with iNTA.md

 - Source: [@kashkanova2022a]
 - Tags: #Extracellular-Vesicle #Refractive-Index #Lipoproteins

-This paper piles on the developments of [[literature/202212281528 Refractive index measurement of EVs with iNTA]] applied to [[extracellular vesicle]]s instead of gold nanoparticles.
+This paper piles on the developments of [[literature/202212281528 Refractive index measurement of EVs with iNTA]] applied to [[extracellular vesicles]] instead of gold nanoparticles.

 > Due to their different biochemical composition, EVs and large LPs differ in refractive index (RI).
 The RI is typically below 1.4 31 for EVs and above 1.4 for LPs.7 This results in distinct light-scattering properties, which can be used to separately analyze the two 32 populations.
 However, until now this has only been successfully implemented for EVs larger than 200 nm, using a conventional flow 33 cytometry-based approach.